bezark/FCLC-Video-Game-Design/README.md

 # Top of Mind:
+- Please watch the video turotial on Gihub and Godot!
 - Please complete the anonymous [Collaboration Feedback Form](https://forms.gle/QBnY4zG3JcwLGzmT6).
 Doing so will provide invaluable feedback to your peers.
 It will also impact your participation grade.
 - Please turn in your [Tabletop Game](/Assignments//Tabletop/Tabletop.md) and begin writing your [Tabletop Game Process Paper](/Assignments/Tabletop/TableTop_Process_Paper.md).
 Please submit everything via canvas.